The work inside Wearing Worth isn't just about your wardrobe - it's a revolution

 Work hard, stay humble leaves money on the table and outfits unworn

 You were raised to be grateful, be humble and not to show off.
 You were told to work hard quietly, and that money is a struggle.
-Be a good girl, but not a show off.
+Be a good girl, wait your turn.
 And whatever you do, keep an eye on that waistline.

 But now you're a business woman in a digital world that requires visibility, memorability, presence and authority.